mofron/mofron-comp-modalfil/README.md

  - modal windows can be easily implemented by adding child components to this component
  - it is possible to make the back look like frosted glass (blur)
 ## Attention
- - default visible() is false
+ - default visible is false
- - this comp must be positioned to root for enabling the "blur" function
+ - this component must be positioned to root for enabling the "blur" function
+ - other components that are the same hierarchy from this component are added Blur-Effect.

 # Install
 ```